Mori Atlas logo

 National parkTarra-Bulga National Park

-Discover the mapped boundaries and unique geographic identity of this significant protected area.
+Discover mapped ancient forests and fern gullies within this significant Australian protected area.

-Tarra-Bulga National Park: Victoria's Protected Temperate Rainforest Landscape in the Strzelecki Ranges
+Tarra-Bulga National Park: Protected Temperate Rainforest Landscape in Victoria's Geography

 Temperate RainforestMountain Ash ForestOld-Growth ForestVictoriaGunaikurnai CountryFern Gullies